YunseokJANG/tgif-qa/README.md

 }
 ```

 Note: Since our CVPR 2017 paper, we extended our dataset by collecting more question and answer pairs (the total count has increased from 104K to 165K) and re-ran experiments with the new dataset.
-The journal and the arXiv paper is the most update one.
+The journal article and the arXiv paper is the most update one.

 Have any question?
 Please contact:

-Yunseok Jang [(yunseok.jang@snu.ac.kr)](mailto:yunseok.jang@snu.ac.kr), Yale Song [(yalesong@csail.mit.edu)](mailto:yalesong@csail.mit.edu) and Chris Dongjoo Kim [(cdjkim@vision.snu.ac.kr)](mailto:cdjkim@vision.snu.ac.kr)
+Yunseok Jang [(yunseok.jang@snu.ac.kr)](mailto:yunseok.jang@snu.ac.kr), Chris Dongjoo Kim [(cdjkim@vision.snu.ac.kr)](mailto:cdjkim@vision.snu.ac.kr), and Yale Song [(yalesong@microsoft.com)](mailto:yalesong@microsoft.com)